 When do defendants face immigration consequences?

-Defendants who are charged with criminal offenses and might face immigration consequences must be given accurate immigration information by their trial counsel before entering a plea.
+Defendants charged with criminal offenses and facing immigration consequences must be given accurate immigration information by their trial counsel before entering a plea.

-A conviction can be reversed if it was based on a plea entered by a non-U.S. citizen who was not advised of potential immigration consequences.
+A conviction can be reversed if based on a plea entered by a non-U.S. citizen who was not advised of potential immigration consequences.

 In a new case, the line was drawn even more clearly by the 9th Circuit.
 In the case of United States v.
 Rodriguez-Vega (9th Cir.
 Aug.
 14, 2015), the defendant was advised by the trial court before entering a plea that a conviction “may have consequences concerning her immigration status” and that “potentially you could be deported or removed, perhaps.”
 Hearing these warnings, the defendant pleads guilty to a misdemeanor, transportation of an illegal alien.
-Additionally, her attorney said on the record at the sentencing hearing, “there is a high likelihood that she’ll still be deported.
+Additionally, her attorney said at the sentencing hearing that “there is a high likelihood that she’ll still be deported.
 It’s still probably considered an aggravated felony.”
-What Ms. Rodriguez-Vega wasn’t told was that that transportation of an illegal alien is an “aggravated felony” under INA §274(a) lawful permanent residents (LPRs ) with aggravated felonies are not eligible for cancellation of removal, the discretionary waiver otherwise available to LPRs with crimes and thus face almost certain deportation.
+Ms. Rodriguez-Vega wasn’t told that transportation of an illegal alien is an “aggravated felony” under INA §274(a).
+Lawful permanent residents (LPRs ) with aggravated felonies are not eligible for cancellation of removal, the discretionary waiver otherwise available to LPRs with crimes, and thus face almost certain deportation.